qsdi-xyz/biz-ops-infra/collaboration-and-communication.md

 * All proprietary information and secrets should be secured and not communicated over any unsecure mode of communication.

 ## External communications
-* All communications between third-parties (customers and vendors) are conducted in Zoom, Slack, and GMail.
+* All communications between third-parties (customers and vendors) are conducted in Zoom, Slack, and GMail (from our perspective).
 * All proprietary and confidential information should be conducted in a secure manner.
 Open PGP encrypted email, attached files, Slack communication.
 * No proprietary or confidential information should be disseminated or recorded over Zoom.